 - a.
 Principal Contractors will develop and implement a Soil and Water Management Plan for their scope of works.
-The Soil and Water Management Plan will include as a minimum: - i.
-The surface water and flooding mitigation measures as detailed in the environmental approval documentation; - ii.
-Details of construction activities and their locations, which have the potential to impact on water courses, storage facilities, stormwater flows, and groundwater; - iii.
-Surface water and ground water impact assessment criteria consistent with the principles of the Australian and New Zealand Environment Conservation Council (ANZECC) guidelines; - iv.
-Management measures to be used to minimise surface and groundwater impacts, including identification of water treatment measures and discharge points, details of how spoil and fill material required by the SSI will be sourced, handled, stockpiled, reused and managed; erosion and sediment control measures; salinity control measures and the consideration of flood events; - A contingency plan, consistent with the Acid Sulphate Soils Manual (EPA 1998), to deal with the unexpected discovery of actual or potential acid sulphate soils, including procedures for the investigation, handling, treatment and management of such soils and water seepage; - vi.
-Management measures for contaminated material (soils, water and building materials) and a contingency plan to be implemented in the case of unanticipated discovery of contaminated material, including asbestos, during construction; - vii.
-A description of how the effectiveness of these actions and measures would be monitored during the proposed works, clearly indicating how often this monitoring would be undertaken, the locations where monitoring would take place, how the results of the monitoring would be recorded and reported, and, if any exceedance of the criteria is detected how any non-compliance can be rectified; - viii.
-The requirements of any applicable EPL conditions; - ix.
-The responsibilities of key project personnel with respect to the implementation of the plan; - x.
-Procedures for the development and implementation of Progressive Erosion and Sediment Control Plans; - xi.
-Identification of locations where site specific Stormwater and Flooding Management Plans are required; and - xii.
-Compliance record generation and management. - b.
-Principal Contractors will develop and implement Progressive Erosion and Sediment Control Plans (ESCPs) for all active worksites in accordance with Managing Urban Stormwater: Soils & Construction Volume 1 (Landcom, 2004) (known as the "Blue Book").
+The Soil and Water Management Plan will include as a minimum: - The surface water and flooding mitigation measures as detailed in the environmental approval documentation. - details of construction activities and their locations, which have the potential to impact on water courses, storage facilities, stormwater flows, and groundwater; - surface water and ground water impact assessment criteria consistent with the principles of the Australian and New Zealand Environment Conservation Council (ANZECC) guidelines; - management measures to be used to minimise surface and groundwater impacts, including identification of water treatment measures and discharge points, details of how spoil and fill material required by the SSI will be sourced, handled, stockpiled, reused and managed; erosion and sediment control measures; salinity control measures and the consideration of flood events: - a contingency plan, consistent with the Acid Sulfate Soils Manual (EPA 1998), to deal with the unexpected discovery of actual or potential acid sulfate soils, including procedures for the investigation, handling, treatment and management of such soils and water seepage; - management measures for contaminated material (soils, water and building materials) and a contingency plan to be implemented in the case of unanticipated discovery of contaminated material, including asbestos, during construction; - a description of how the effectiveness of these actions and measures would be monitored during the proposed works, clearly indicating how often this monitoring would be undertaken, the locations where monitoring would take place, how the results of the monitoring would be recorded and reported, and, if any exceedance of the criteria is detected how any noncompliance can be rectified; - ♦ The requirements of any applicable EPL conditions. - The responsibilities of key project personnel with respect to the implementation of the plan. - Procedures for the development and implementation of progressive erosion and sediment control plans. - Identification of locations where site specific Stormwater and Flooding Management Plans are required. - Compliance record generation and management. - b.
+Principal Contractors will develop and implement progressive erosion and sediment control plans (ESCPs) for all active worksites in accordance with Managing Urban Stormwater: Soils & Construction Volume 1 (Landcom, 2004) (known as the "Blue Book").
 The ESCPs will be approved by the Contractor's Environmental Manager (or delegate) prior to any works commencing (including vegetation clearing) on a particular site.
 Copies of the approved ESCP will be held by the relevant Contractor personnel including the Engineer and the Site Foreman. - c.
 ESCPs will detail all required erosion and sediment control measures for the particular site at the particular point in time and be progressively updated to reflect the current site conditions.
 Any amendments to the ESCP will be approved by the Contractor's Environmental Manager (or delegate).